Back to Bed: Reception

-Back to Bed received "mixed or average" reviews according to review aggregator Metacritic.
+Back to Bed received "mixed or average" reviews according to review aggregator platform Metacritic.
 12% of critics recommended the game on OpenCritic.

 Eurogamer.it rated the game 6/10, stating that "What is missing most of all, however, is any element of interconnection that pushes us to proceed.
 The levels, taken individually, are interesting and fun but it is not clear what should push us to proceed.
 A flaw that is barely noticeable on mobile but which risks becoming tiring in a short time on desktop."

 Paul Tamburro for GameRevolution rated the game 5/10, stating that "As it stands, Back to Bed occupies an odd middle-ground, in that it manages to be both endearingly quirky yet fundamentally dull."

 Jillian Werner for Gamezebo rated the game 80/100, stating that "Almost everything about Back to Bed seems designed with the player in mind, from the quirky narration to its speed-up button to the minimal punishment for failure.
 The re-purposed Surrealist objects create a unique dreamscape that is a treat to wander, and Nightmare mode provides a surprising amount of replay value."

-Alex Carlson for Hardcore Gamer rated the PC version of the game 3/5, stating that "Puzzle design is respectable and can be challenging, but more of the identifiable art design could’ve been integrated into the puzzles themselves.
+Alex Carlson for Hardcore Gamer rated the PC version of the game 3/5, stating that "Puzzle design is respectable and can be challenging, but more of the identifiable art design could've been integrated into the puzzles themselves.
 If you can overcome the control quirks, Back to Bed can be a fun little puzzle game, but one that uses its aesthetic uncreatively."
 Whereas Jason Bohn, also for Hardcore Gamer rated the PlayStation 4 and PlayStation Vita versions of the game 2.5/5, stating that "While Back To Bed is not a terrible puzzler by any stretch of the imagination, it is terribly underwhelming.
 There is simply so much more that could have been done to really make this a gem.
 The stylish look of the game is superlative, but that is really all there is to it."